ome/omero-documentation/future.rst

 system, allowing users to have much better control on how their data is shared with other users.

-We are, in a stepwise fashion, bringing in our :ref:`rst_fs` and are driving the development of :ref:`OMERO.clients <rst_clients>`.
+We are, in a stepwise fashion, bringing in our :ref:`server/fs` and are driving the development of :ref:`clients/overview`.
 This includes improved support for ImageJ in OMERO.insight, support for WebStart for OMERO.insight, and a new design for OMERO.web.